narutovihang/ROBOCON2015/README.md

 3)The Master PCB design(Heart of our Robot's) 4)Mechanical Designs
 ```
-Link to Youtube Channel: [KJSIEIT ROBOCON](https://www.youtube.com/channel/UChc-3cPhotoIvsTxlV0tOeg)
-Link to our Matches in Robocon 2015:[Matches](https://www.youtube.com/watch?v=wfj4C9W8Lp8&list=PLzlqyUyoIAeKrWsyxdK00kTYIsfAp0Duj)
-You will also find a lot of testing video's on this channel.

 I hope this repository helps someone build a Robot.
 Cheers!